The ultimate guide to safety stock

 Safety stock and contingency stock

-First of all, let us differentiate between safety stock, which is designed to buffer against typical uncertainty, and what we shall call contingency stock, which is designed to buffer against unusual events.
-This is particularly relevant at the time of writing, since the impact of the Covid pandemic has been much more substantial than the regular uncertainty you get from the occasional supplier shipment being delayed or the usual fluctuation in customer demand.
+Safety stock is there to buffer against typical uncertainty.
+Contingency stock is there to buffer against unusual events.
+Think about the impact of something like the Covid pandemic, which was much more substantial than the regular uncertainty you get from the occasional supplier shipment being delayed or the usual fluctuation in customer demand.

 Do you need contingency stock?